-Temporary Article Eleven of Law N°20,936/2016 indicates that Supreme Decree 14/2013 will remain in force between January 1st, 2016, and December 31st 2017, including adjustments made by the Ministry of Energy by means of a decree issued under the "by order of the President of the Republic" formula3.
+Temporary Article Eleven of Law N°20,936/2016 indicates that Supreme Decree 14/2013 will remain in force between January 1st, 2016, and December 31st 2017, including adjustments made by the Ministry of Energy by means of a decree issued under the "by order of the President of the Republic" formula.
 These adjustments to Supreme Decree 14/2013 were determined by the Ministry of Energy by means of Decree 1T dated February 2017.
-These adjustments to Supreme Decree 14/2013 were determined by the Ministry of Energy by means of Decree 1T dated February 2017.
+These adjustments to Supreme Decree 14/2013 were determined by the Ministry of Energy 2017.
 In turn, Temporary Article Twelve of Law N° 20,936/2016 indicates that continuity and termination will be provided for the process of setting the annual value of subtransmission systems for application during the 2018-2019 period throughout the extended term of Decree 14/2013.